emastra/actor-google-trends-scraper/README.md

 2019-03-20 2019-03-26
 ```

-When the range is up to 7 days, each date supports the time as well.
+Only when the range is up to 7 days, each date supports the time as well.
 Examples:
 ```
 2020-03-24T08 2020-03-29T15